alexandrebarachant/decoding-brain-challenge-2016/README.md

 ## Discussion

 This ensemble of model achieved a near perfect separation of the two classes (0.998 AUC) on the 7 subject from the paper [1].
-The accuracy was significantly worse on 3 of the 4 subject of the dataset.
+The accuracy was significantly worse on 3 of the 4 subject of the challenge dataset.
 Subject p4 was the most challenging, and was driving down the accuracy.

 My feeling is that performances on these 4 patients can be marginally increased with more advanced models.
-However, it will be difficult to raise it to the level of the one obtained with the patient from the paper.
+However, it will be difficult to raise it to the level of accuracy obtained with the patients from the paper.
 Data were nosier, and electrodes position on the grid may not be optimal to detect the face vs. house patterns.

 In this challenge, the window of analysis was limited to 400ms after the stimulus, which truncates the ERP and the induced activity.
 It is possible to achieve higher accuracy by increasing the window by 200ms.

+A proper validation procedure was the key to develop the models.
+In the context of the challenge, shuffling the trials for cross validation was to avoid, since it was not promoting models that were robust to time variability of the signals.

 #### Things that didn't worked
 - preprocessing, bagging, stacking, domain adaptation